anusornNg/todo-react/README.md

 # todo-react
 A simple To-do list cooked with React.
-For DataWow.
+For opportunity testing.